 An oxygen bar offers non-medical oxygen mixed with various scents including aromatherapy.
 Consumers sit at one of the oxy/aroma delivery stations while wearing a disposable nasal cannula.
-Nasal cannulas are sterile and used only once, then discarded
+Nasal cannulas are sterile and used only once, then discarded.

 The oxygen from an oxygen bar is between 92% and 98% pure oxygen allowing the customer to breathe 4 to 5 times the normal amount of oxygen.
-Breathing higher concentrations of oxygen helps
+Breathing higher concentrations of oxygen helps:

 The oxygen in oxygen bars comes from self-contained machines called oxygen concentrators (non-medical), not high-pressure cylinders, so our products are completely safe.
 All of oxygen bar equipment is compliant with the FDA and our oxygen generators are CSA and CE approved.

 There are no risks and no adverse effects with the short-term use of oxygen.
 The American Lung Association has said that breathing oxygen from an oxygen bar for less than 30 minutes (one oxygen bar session) has no harmful effects and there is no evidence that oxygen used in bars can be dangerous to a normal person's health.
 Recreational oxygen falls under the Supplemental Act of 1994.
-Oxygen bars are strictly for entertainment and not for medical or therapeutic use
+Oxygen bars are strictly for recreation and entertainment and not for medical or therapeutic use

 The benefits of supplemental oxygen have varying durations, depending on the individual and the benefit.
 The feeling of alertness and mental clarity has been shown to last several minutes.
 Often the “feelings” of using supplemental oxygen depend on what you’re doing, your starting blood oxygen level, and how well you are breathing, among other things